TrainingSet

 TrainingSet_example.py

 Here, the first training dataset is included as is, without recalculating any of the energy, force or stress values.
 For the second training dataset, a calculator is given.
-As this calculator is different to the one given in the MomentTensorPotentialTraining, the training data will be recalculated.
-In the third training set the same calculator is given as in the MomentTensorPotentialTraining object.
+As this calculator is different to the one given in the ForceFieldTrainingSetGenerator, the training data will be recalculated.
+In the third training set the same calculator is given as in the ForceFieldTrainingSetGenerator object.
 Here, if training data is given for each configuration, the training data will not be re-calculated.

 training_sets=training_sets,